Sheerness: History

 The first structure in what is now Sheerness was a fort built by order of Henry VIII to prevent enemy ships from entering the River Medway and attacking the naval dockyard at Chatham.
 In 1666 work began to replace it with a stronger fort.
-However, before its completion, this second fort was destroyed in 1667 by the Dutch Naval Fleet as part of what would be known as the raid on the Medway.
+However, before its completion, this second fort was destroyed in 1667 by the Dutch Naval Fleet in their capture of the town, as part of what would be known as the raid on the Medway.

 The Secretary to the Admiralty, Samuel Pepys, subsequently ordered the construction of Sheerness Dockyard as an extension to that at Chatham.
 There was no established settlement in the vicinity of Sheerness, so most of the workers were initially housed in hulks.
 By 1738, dockyard construction workers had built the first houses in Sheerness, using materials they were allowed to take from the yard.
 The grey-blue naval paint they used on the exteriors led to their homes becoming known as the Blue Houses.
 This was eventually corrupted to Blue Town (which is now the name of the north-west area of Sheerness lying just beyond the current dockyard perimeter).
 The modern town of Sheerness has its origins in Mile Town, which was established later in the 18th century at a mile's distance from the dockyard (Blue Town having by then filled the space available).

 In 1797, discontented sailors in the Royal Navy mutinied just off the coast of Sheerness.

 By 1801 the population of the Minster-in-Sheppey parish, which included both Sheerness and the neighbouring town of Minster, reached 5,561.
 In 1816, one of the UK's first co-operative societies was started in Sheerness, chiefly to serve the dockyard workers and their families.
 The Sheerness Economical Society began as a co-operative bakery but expanded to produce and sell a range of goods.
 By the middle of the 20th century, the society had spread across the Isle of Sheppey and had been renamed the Sheerness and District Cooperative Society.

 In the early 1820s a fire destroyed the old Blue Houses.
 New houses and a major redevelopment of the dockyard followed.
 A high brick wall and a moat were constructed around the yard to serve as a defence measure and remained in place until the end of the 19th century.
 As the settlement expanded eastwards, away from the dockyard and the Blue Houses, the wider area became known as Sheerness, taking its new name from the brightness or clearness of the water at the mouth of the River Medway.
 The rebuilt Dockyard contained many groundbreaking new buildings and structures; for example, completed in 1860 and still standing today, the Sheerness Boat Store was the world's first multi-storey building with a rigid metal frame.